Last Update: 10/13/19

 4 Types of Damages That Can Be Considered in a Personal Injury Lawsuit

-The following are examples of damages that a jury may award as compensation to an injury victim under Florida’s standard Jury Instructions:
+The following are examples of damages that a jury may award as compensation to an injury victim under Florida’s Standard Jury Instructions (the exact language below is from the instructions):

 1. Injury, pain, disability, disfigurement, loss of capacity for enjoyment of life